-Follow-up support and counseling is of significant benefit to a survivor of Sexual Misconduct.
+Follow-up support and counseling is of significant benefit to individuals impacted by of Sexual Misconduct.
 The counseling may begin at any time after an incident, from hours to years.
-On campus and off campus counseling and other services are available to a survivor, whether or not the crime is reported or prosecuted.
+On campus and off campus counseling and other services are available to a Complainant or Respondent, , whether or not a crime is reported or prosecuted.